 New Mexico is offering several avenues of support for childcare during the coronavirus outbreak.
 New Mexico Caregiver Emergency Childcare Grants, made available through the New Mexico Caregivers Coalition, offer funding support for childcare to caregivers or home health care workers who have children between the ages of 0-12 in a child care setting.
 Grant amount is $100 and may be applied for up to three (3) times.
 More information and applications are available on the childcare grants webpage on the New Mexico Caregivers Coalition website.

 The state is also providing opportunities for friends, families, and neighbors to become emergency child care providers during the COVID-19 outbreak.
-Learn about this program on the emergency childcare provider information page on NewMexicoKids.org
+Assistance for safety issues and finding childcare is also available through this program by NM School Reentry Childcare Project.
+Learn about this program on the emergency childcare provider information page.

 Are you, or do you know, someone who has experienced domestic violence and are sheltering-in-pace with your abuser?
 Please reach out – set up a regular phone call/FaceTime with friends, neighbors, or family to establish a safety plan and know how to help if you make, or receive, a specific text/message/call.
 Keep the national hotline and this list of NM resources available:

 - NMCADV Member Organizations

 Unemployment Insurance provides temporary financial assistance to qualified individuals who meet state eligibility requirements.
 Unemployment Insurance benefits are financed through employer payroll taxes; they are not deducted from employee paychecks.

 The COVID-19 stimulus bill will expand Unemployment Insurance benefits, known as Pandemic Unemployment Assistance (PUA), to include self-employed, independent contractors, and gig-economy workers.

 - Department of Workforce Solutions